OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 ## Prerequisites
 - Visual Studio 2015 with Update 1

 - The Graph AAD Auth v1 Started Project template installed

 - An administrator account for an Office 365 tenant.
 This is required because you'll be using the client credentials of an Azure application that's configured to request admin-level permissions.

 This user must also have at least one OneNote notebook with a section and a page.

-## Exercise 1: Use the Microsoft Graph to access Notebooks in OneDrive for Business (Office 365)
+## Exercise 1: Use the Microsoft Graph API to access Notebooks in OneDrive for Business (Office 365)
 In this exercise you will use the Microsoft Graph API to access OneNote notebooks that are stored in the user's OneDrive for Business in Office 365.

 ### Create an ASP.NET MVC application